 The Symbicort Turbohaler inhaler contains small amounts of milk protein and the sugar lactose.
 If you have an intolerance to milk or dairy, it is advised to approach your doctor before using Symbicort Turbohaler.

-This inhaler will not give immediate relief to wheezing or breathlessness during a sudden asthma attack.
-Instead, an inhaler prescribed for asthma known as ‘Reliever’ or ‘rescue’ inhalers are quick-acting and should be used to relieve an asthma attack.
+This inhaler will not give immediate relief to wheezing or breathlessness during a sudden asthma attack that has already started.
+Instead, an inhaler prescribed for asthma known as ‘Reliever’ or ‘rescue’ inhalers that are quick-acting and should instead be used to relieve an asthma attack.
 Carry a ‘reliever’ asthma inhaler with you at all times as it helps you to breathe during an asthma attack.

 Symbicort Turbohaler inhaler is unsuitable for some patients.
 You should contact your doctor or healthcare professional if any of the following apply:

-The prescribed Symbicort Turbohaler dosage for adults, the elderly, and children over 12 years of age varies depending on the use of other medication.
-Read the information carefully before using this medicine to ensure you use the correct dosage and inhaler technique.
+The prescribed Symbicort Turbohaler dosage for adults, the elderly, and children over 12 years varies with the use of other medication.
+Read the information carefully before using this medicine to ensure you use the correct dosage and inhaler technique alongside other medications.

-For ADULTS and ADOLESCENTS prescribed two asthma inhalers, the usual dose is one or two inhalations, twice a day.
+If you are an ADULT and have been prescribed two asthma inhalers, for adults and adolescents ages 17 and above, the usual dose is one or two inhalations, twice a day.
 For adults aged 18 and over, this may be increased up to four inhalations a day.

-For a CHILD prescribed two asthma inhalers, the usual dose is two inhalations taken twice a day.
+If you are a CHILD and have been prescribed two asthma inhalers, the usual dose is two inhalations taken twice a day.